I watched the cartoon

 - Greta on the TV version of How to Marry a Millionaire.
 When Lori Nelson complained about this, it essentially led to the fall of the series... and the rise of Barbara Eden, another cast member on the show.

-- Rat claims he is going to do this to Pig in one edition of the comic strip Pearls Before Swine; in commentary in his treasuries, author Stephen Pastis jokingly/seriously asserts that he was the first person to have used the word "Garfunkel" as a verb.
+- Rat claims he is going to do this to Pig in one edition of the comic strip Pearls Before Swine.
+In commentary in his treasuries, author Stephen Pastis asserts that he was the first person to have used the word "Garfunkel" as a verb, referring to the second member of Simon & Garfunkel who was the former namesake of this trope.
+(He was wrong, incidentally; Simon himself did it first on one of their tracks.)

 - Anyone remember the last time Barney Google actually appeared in Barney Google & Snuffy Smith?
 Heck, the average Troper probably wasn't even born yet.